 October 2: Magazine coverage

 The media campaign for Chapter 3 started here with Kodai’s voice actor Daisuke Ono giving a stylish interview in J Movie Magazine.
-It will be featured here in a future update.
+Read it here

 At about this same time, a new collage of images from Chapter 3 began to appear across the broad spectrum of entertainment magazines (above right).

 Bandai’s high-end Tamashii Nations division rolled out a big online promotional campaign in September for the forthcoming Yuki Mori figure in the “Armor Girls Project” line.

 Find the home page for the figure here.

 In October, the official Tamashii blog posted development prototype photos here.